felippemauricio/js-lib-boilerplate/README.md

 ## Confs in this project

-- Babel Transpiler
+- Transpiler with Babel
-- Editor Config
+- Editor Config to IDEs
 - Lint
-- Gitignore
-- Npmignore
-- Travis
+- Tests with Jest

 ## Public Projects created with this boilerplate